toolstack/just-writing-statistics/readme.txt

 = Why do I see post types in the settings tab that I don't see on any of the statistics tabs? =

-If a post type has no items associated with it, Just Writing Statistics will no include it in the statistic displays.
+If a post type has no items associated with it, Just Writing Statistics will not include it in the statistic displays.

 = Do I really have to calculate the statistics by date range? =